 When you call 0478 596 402 you will always be speaking with me – a smoke alarm expert that is knowledgeable, friendly, and who genuinely wants to help you!

 But don’t just take my word for it, our reputation speaks for itself!
-See what others are saying with over 140 Google 5-star reviews attesting to the reliability of our products and the exceptional customer service we provide.
+See what others are saying with over 160+ Google 5-star reviews attesting to the reliability of our products and the exceptional customer service we provide.

-Key features of our wireless interconnected photoelectric smoke alarms
+Key features of our wireless photoelectric interconnected smoke alarms

-- Australian Standard Compliant (AS 3786:2014)
+- Australian Standard Certified (AS 3786:2014)

-- Easy DIY setup (no wiring required)
+- Easy DIY install (no electrician required)

 - Quick wireless interconnect with up to 30 other alarms